lifegadget/generator-typescript-microservice/generators/app/templates/README.md

 ### CLI Commands

-All CLI commands are based off of you using `yarn run [cmd]` and for that reason you might consider having a shell alias setup as `alias cli=\`yarn run\`` ... it just makes the whole process more graceful. :)
+All CLI commands are based off of you using `yarn run [cmd]` and for that reason you might consider having a shell alias setup as `alias cli="yarn run"` ... it just makes the whole process more graceful. :)

 The commands available include:

 - build - tslint, transpiles, rebuilds your `serverless.yml`
 - deploy - this is for both functions and step-functions (no parameters does the whole thing)
--

 but you can always just look in the `scripts` directory for a list and to gain a better understanding of what is happening.